odigos-io/odigos/frontend/endpoints/collector_metrics/README.md

 ## UI server collector metrics package
 This package has 2 main jobs:
 - An OTLP receiver which receives the metrics from the different collectors.
-Once a batch of metrics is received, we first need to identify the sending collector, this is done using a gRPC header which we inject in each collector, which identifies the sender pod.
 - Saving an in-memory snapshot of the sources and destinations metrics which the frontend can query.
 The snapshot is saved as a mapping between a source/destination id to an internal map.
 The internal mapping is between node-collector/cluster-collector to the last snapshot.
 Maintaining this mapping requires a notification system to delete collector, source and destination entries once they are removed.
 For that we set k8s watchers for deletion of these components.